Blog: What does it mean to be the Lead Facilitator for Homeward Bound?

 The Skills Necessary for the Role

-In the first instance, a Lead Facilitator for HB has to be comfortable with public speaking in front of a large group of truly exceptional people.
+In the first instance, a Lead Facilitator for Homeward Bound has to be comfortable with public speaking in front of a large group of truly exceptional people.
 I have been speaking at international conferences, workshops, seminars and expert groups for years now so I am well trained in this particular skill.
 I am, however, also someone who happens to enjoy public speaking and feel that it comes more easily to me than it does to many others.

 However a good Lead Facilitator cannot just be skilled in public speaking.
 They also need to be able to make connections between different contributions or perspectives and create transitions (as seamlessly as possible) from one event, activity or mood to another.
 This type of work cannot be prepared or practiced in advance because it requires an ability to think and articulate thoughts on the fly.
 It also helps if the Lead Facilitator has an interest in and eye for interconnections and overarching patterns, as well as a sensitivity for and ability to influence the mood of a group.
 I believe my experience working as both a transdisciplinary scholar and a yoga teacher helped prepare me for these aspects of the role.